radcamp/radcamp.github.io/index.md

 The series was founded by Nick Loman, Matt Loose and Mick Watson in 2015 and has been run as a 1-week hands-on course led by Nick, Matt, Josh Quick, Justin O'Grady and John Tyson.

-The next Porecamp is [PoreCamp Vancouver](vancouver/index.html) in May 2018 at the University of British Colubmia, Vancouver, Canada, and a second camp will be held in Singapore in September, 2018.
+The next Porecamp is [PoreCamp Vancouver](vancouver/index.html) in May 2018 at the University of British Colubmia, Vancouver, Canada, and a second camp will be held in [Singapore September 18-22, 2018](singapore/index.html).

 Follow us on [Twitter](https://twitter.com/porecampupdates).